dexterstacey/one-click-hugo-cms/site/content/post/the-future-of-inclusivity-at-the-global-refugee-forum-grf.md

 ---
 title: The future of inclusivity at the Global Refugee Forum (GRF)
 date: 2024-03-15T12:36:05.343Z
-description: Last December, members from the Cohere team travelled to Geneva, Switzerland for the Global Refugee Forum.
+description: "Last December, members from the Cohere team travelled to Geneva, Switzerland for the Global Refugee Forum.
 Unfortunately, ALL of the refugee leaders who we partner with were declined visas.
-Read our most recent blog to get our team’s reflections on these barriers to inclusion.
+Read our Advocacy team’s thoughts and reflections on the impact of these barriers to inclusion. "
 categories: news
 image: https://images2.imgbox.com/f2/43/gnr1IqhG_o.jpg
 ---